Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 - the `bubble_sort` and `quick_sort` code in the _Sort_ module Sort.jai

 ### 22.1.1 What is $T ?
-In the `convert` proc of program 22.1B, the type itself is a variable, that we call T.
+In the `convert` proc of program *22.1B_polyproc.jai*, the type itself is a variable, that we call T.
 T is just a name for a generic type, it could also be S, R, U, V, or Targ and so on, or any name that starts with a capital letter.
 The $ before the T indicates that this is a compile-time type variable: it _defines_ T to be whatever type you called it with.
-T can also be used without the $ (see example 22.2_polyproc2.jai), but there must be one defining instance $T.
+T can also be used without the $ (see example 22.2_polyproc2.jai), but there must always be one defining instance $T.
 There can be several different polymorphic types in a procedure (like S, T, R, and so on), in the argument list as well as return type(s) list.
-They can also be mixed with other types (see for example the `repeat` proc in how_to 100_polymorphic_procedures, which has as signature:
+They can also be mixed with other types?
+See for example the `repeat` proc in how_to 100_polymorphic_procedures, which has as signature:
-` repeat :: (element: $T, count: s64) -> (output: [] T) {`).
+` repeat :: (element: $T, count: s64) -> (output: [] T) {`.
-However, a definition like $T can only appear once in a polymorphic function, otherwise you get the Error: "is already defined as polymorphic variable".
+However, a definition like $T can only appear once in a polymorphic function, otherwise you get the `Error: "is already defined as polymorphic variable"`.

 > This behavior can be shown with the info_flags POLYMORPH_MATCH and POLYMORPH_DEDUPLICATE defined in the _Compiler_ module.